Garee/sp/README.md

-  -of, --open-first     open the first result in a web browser -u, --unsafe          disable the family filter --browser BROWSER     open results using this web browser --no-color            disable color output
+  -of, --open-first     open the first result in a web browser -u, --unsafe          disable the family filter --browser BROWSER     open results using this web browser --json                output the results in JSON; implies --no-prompt --no-color            disable color output
   -d, --debug           enable debug logging
   -v, --version         show program's version number and exit